 - announcement of interesting seminars and presentations;

 - contact with technical and administrative representatives of other affiliate companies; and

 - many opportunities for informal meetings.

 The annual meeting is an opportunity for the department and affiliates to come together and discuss topics and issues of mutual interest.
 All the faculty attend, as well as most of our students, and we ask for at least one to three representatives from each member company to attend.
-The meeting spans two days and features the following:
+The meeting spans two days (including the recruiting fair) and features the following:

 - Discussion of the educational mission of the department and the continuous changes and improvements made to the curriculum